Jenisch/POBAI/README.md

 When you already know the active skill you want to play, supply it directly via `--skill`.
-The planner will surface builds from the curated library that use the gem in their main setup and emit ready-to-import PoB codes and pobb.in links:
+The planner will surface builds from the curated library that use the gem in their main setup and emit ready-to-import PoB codes and pobb.in links (or embedded fallbacks when necessary):

 ```bash
 python -m pob_build_planner.cli --skill "Cyclone" --open